This guidance is intended to support parents and carers in relation to the operational arrangements of Rhondda Cynon Taf schools.

 15. When should I not send my child to school?
 For example, if they have a fever?

-Individuals should stay at home and get a PCR test if:
+All individuals should stay at home and those aged 5 and above should get a PCR test if:

 - they have any of the three symptoms of COVID-19 (new continuous cough, fever or high temperature, loss of, or change in, sense of smell or taste)